 Instead, your protagonist will have a variety of motivations that can be divided into two distinct types: story motivations and scene motivations.

-Story Motivations: these are motivations that drive your protagonist throughout your plot, and they’ll likely only have one or two throughout your novel.
+Story Goals: These are motivations that drive your protagonist throughout your plot, from beginning to end.
+They’ll likely only have one or two throughout your novel.

-Scene Motivations: these are the smaller, scene-by-scene goals of your protagonist as they react to specific events in your story.
+Scene Goals: These are the smaller, scene-by-scene goals of your protagonist as they react to specific events in your story.

 If you realized that these are closely related to the two types of conflict in your novel, then you’ve been doing your homework!
-Your protagonist’s story motivations push them to engage with your novel’s macro conflict, while their scene motivations are how they react to your micro conflicts.
+Your protagonist’s story goal pushes them to engage with your novel’s macro conflict, while their scene goals are how they react to your micro conflicts.

 Here’s an example from Mulan (1998):

-Story Motivation: Mulan is motivated to prove her worth to her family.
+Story Goal: Mulan is motivated to prove her worth to her family.
 As a result, she joins the Chinese army and is pulled into the conflict between China and the Huns.